f5devcentral/f5-agility-labs-big-iq/docs/class1/lab1.rst

 **View AS3 templates section**

-1. From within the LAMP server RDP/noVNC session, logon to BIG-IQ as **david** *(david\\david)* by opening a browser and go to: ``https://10.1.1.4`` or directly via the TMUI.
+1. From within the LAMP server XRDP/noVNC session, logon to BIG-IQ as **david** *(david\\david)* by opening a browser and go to: ``https://10.1.1.4`` or directly via the TMUI.
+David represents the Enterprise NetOps persona with admin level priviledges to BIG-IQ.

 2. Go to Applications > Application Templates and review the top section which is titled **AS3 Templates**.

-A new BIG-IQ v7.0 deployment will NOT include AS3 templates out of the box.
+A new BIG-IQ v7.x deployment will NOT include AS3 templates out of the box.
 If you want to start using AS3 templates which are provided by F5, then those AS3 templates can be found through the following
 link: https://github.com/f5devcentral/f5-big-iq